LaChips/SmartVars/README.md

 # SmartVars

-This script is designed to integrate reactive DOM elements easily.
+This script is designed to integrate reactive DOM elements easily in a classic HTML file.

 ## Installation